josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    > **Note**: If you are prompted to sign in to Visual Studio for the first time, enter the Azure account credentials you are using for this lab.

-2. In a web browser, navigate to the [Big data and visualization MCW repo](https://github.com/microsoft/MCW-Big-data-and-visualization).
+2. In a web browser, navigate to the [Big data analytics and visualization MCW repo](https://github.com/microsoft/MCW-Big-data-and-visualization).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.